Creamy Ranch Mashed Potatoes

 Can I reheat mashed potatoes?

 Yes!
-My favourite way to reheat these ranch mashed potatoes is in the oven.
+My favorite way to reheat these ranch mashed potatoes is in the oven.
 Place them in an oven safe dish, dot the top with some fresh butter, and bake at 350 degrees for 25-30 minutes until heated through.

 What kind of potatoes should I use for mashed potatoes?